jgrelet/oceano2oceansites/README.md

 Installation from sources for Windows:

-Pprograms are installed under `c:\opt` instead of the default installation.
+Programs are installed under `c:\opt` instead of the default installation:

 Install golang from https://golang.org